rajasegar/ember-off-canvas-sidebar/README.md

 To exclude or not include a transition, means that it's css styles will not be bundled with your application, thus not polluting your app.

-> **Note:** including a blank array e.g. `includeTransitions: []` will not include any themes, leaving you to define your own theme styles.
+> **Note:** including a blank array e.g. `includeTransitions: []` will not include any transitions, leaving you to define your own transition styles.
 See the `vendor/ember-off-canvas-sidebar/transitions` directory for reference.

 > **Note:** you may also want to set `excludeBaseStyles: true` so that this addon doesn't include the styles